 These are the stages in order.
 Not everyone goes through all five ethical stages.
 Many are satisfied with their results at an earlier stage.
 The moral stage we are in when we acquire certain knowledge affects how we us the 3S imperatives in developing worldview.

-Next, we go to neural connections where you will see that, by their very nature, neurons force internal order upon an unruly reality.
+Next, we go to neural connections where you will see how, by their very nature, neurons force internal order upon an unruly reality.